Codeuctivity/UnlockLuksOnBootByToken/readme.md

 sudo ./initAutoUnlockOnBootConfig.sh

-The example values in the scrits and configs fit to this config:
+The example values in the scripts and configs fit to this config:

 cryptsytem02:~$ lsblk -o name,uuid,mountpoint
 NAME           UUID                                   MOUNTPOINT